Getting the Most out of Your Cruise Vacation

-I have found that the best results are found online resources like https://www.cruisecritic.com.au/ and Facebook groups have the most to offer.
-I use Cruise Critic for example to get an idea of what to expect and what is worthwhile keeping in mind when booking and taking a cruise.
+I have found that the best results are found online resources like Facebook groups which have the most to offer, as people in the groups have pretty much seen it all.
+It will help you to get an idea of what to expect and what is worthwhile keeping in mind when booking and taking a cruise.
 I find that reading through the experiences of other people takes the uncertainty out of the trip for me and allows me to truly relax.

 What is your favourite cruise-line?